amugofjava/anytime_podcast_player/README.md

 #### Search Engines

-Anytime can search for podcasts via iTunes and has Beta support for PodcastIndex.
+Anytime can search for podcasts via iTunes and PodcastIndex.
 To use PodcastIndex, first create an account at [https://podcastindex.org](https://podcastindex.org).
 This will generate the required key and secret.
 To enable searching with PodcastIndex in AnyTime, pass the key and secret as runtime arguments: